 Every situation is unique with Parkinson’s, yet there is some very practical advice that is universally applicable for caregivers:

 As caregivers, it is easy to fall into a routine where every interaction is based on meeting your loved one’s medical needs.
-By finding creative ways to extend those interactions to simply spending time together, both the caregiver and the patient will benefit.
+Both the caregivers and patients will be able to benefit from creative ways to expand those interactions beyond just spending quality time together.

 This might look like sitting outside together talking about a book or tv show you’re enjoying.
 Perhaps it’s sharing a meal together outside the home that someone else has prepared.
 Even the little things like a quick chat about an upcoming trip or sharing an old favorite story can help you both remember how your relationship began and why it’s important to you.

-The number one piece of advice for caregivers is almost always to ensure you are taking care of your own health needs.
-For some, this might look like having a regular exercise regimen and a healthy diet that supports your immune system.
+Caregivers should ensure that you take care of yourself.
+Some people might think this means a routine exercise program and healthy eating habits that support your immune system.
 For others, getting a consistent good night’s sleep might be the most important factor in staying alert and healthy during your time as a caregiver

 While it’s important to take care of your physical health, the emotional and mental health needs of caregivers are equally as critical.
 Feelings of isolation and overwhelm are often reported among caregivers so it’s important to check-in with yourself regularly and do a mental scan of how you’re feeling.